How to Make Cardboard Painting Tools for Kids Art Activities

 This post contains affiliate links.
 See our full disclosure.

 A homemade painting tool is easy to make with recycled cardboard.
+It only takes two simple steps to create this awesome alternative to a paint brush.

 Cardboard is a readily available material to use for crafting - from cereal boxes, pizza boxes and other packaging.

-A similar set of plastic paint scrapers is available to purchase online.
+While these paint tools are easy -and fun - to make, a similar set of plastic paint scrapers is available to purchase online.
 You might also find them in craft stores or toy stores.

+This simple DIY will provide lots of opportunity for process art!
 Set up the activity with a few different paint colors as an invitation for kids to create.

 Related: Painting with recyclable containers